sriramgkn/sriramgkn.github.io/about.md

 I'm a PhD student in Physics at [UWaterloo](https://uwaterloo.ca), [IQC](https://uwaterloo.ca/institute-for-quantum-computing/), and [Perimeter Institute](https://perimeterinstitute.ca) in Waterloo, Canada.
 Earlier, I received an undergraduate degree in Engineering Physics from [IIT Madras](https://www.iitm.ac.in/), India.

-I'm broadly interested in the field of quantum information theory.
-Otherwise, I always like to learn more about new developments in technology, math, and science.
+I'm very broadly interested in the field of quantum information science.
 I like to view research from a basic mathematical lens rooted in geometry & computation.
+When away from a computer screen, I try my best to explore the natural outdoor world we live in.

 If you like discussing quantum computing, physics or math generally, reach out at: [sriramgk98@gmail.com](mailto:sriramgk98@gmail.com)